Information and Evidence

 Both the Australian Heart Foundation and Food Standards Australia state the long term health safety of PS supplementation is unknown, but much evidence exists to indicate health risks do exist.
 Considering this, the above information, and the fact that numerous alternative cholesterol lowering methods are available, why are PS supplements and PS enriched food freely available to the public?
 Even more amazing; why are these products allowed to be sold without a health warning, even if that warning be as feeble as the statements made by the AHF?

-It is our contention that PS supplements and PS enriched foods should be removed from public sale and only be available on prescription.
-The are medicine not food.
+It is my contention that PS supplements and PS enriched foods should be removed from public sale and only be available on prescription.
+They are medicine not food.